 AIDS may have serious security consequences for much of Africa, since HIV infection rates in many armies are extremely high.
 Domestic political stability could also be threatened in African countries if the security forces become unable to perform their duties due to AIDS.
 Peacekeeping is also at risk.
-South African soldiers have been widely expected to play an important peacekeeping role in the Democratic Republic of the Congo (DRC, formerly Zaire) and perhaps other countries in coming months and years, but estimates of the infection rate in the South Africa army run from 17% to 40%, with higher rates reported for units based in heavily infected KwaZulu-Natal province.
+South African soldiers are expected to play an important peacekeeping role in Africa in the years ahead, but this could be threatened.
+Estimates of the infection rate in the South Africa army run from 17% to 40%, with higher rates reported for units based in heavily infected KwaZulu-Natal province.